Lead Scoring vs Lead Grading and Why They Are Important

 How to handle these leads: in many of these cases, it doesn’t make a lot of sense to pass them on to sales for additional follow-up.
 However, if a lead’s score is extremely high, it may be worth taking a manual look at whether it could possibly be worth reaching out at some point.

 The high grade of these leads means that they are a very good fit for your product or service but that that they not shown very much interest.
 There could be a number of reasons for this, including but not limited to: they aren’t in a purchasing position, they are very busy with other things, they aren’t aware of the solution you are offering or the problem they are facing, or they just have a less interactive buying behaviour.

 How to handle these leads: In this case, it can make sense to nurture the leads more thoroughly before handing them off to sales.
 This type of nurturing can involve very targeted and personalised content that can raise awareness and help “educate” the prospect on their need.
 This nurturing can also be a good excuse for your salesperson to reach out as soon as they interact with something, or with the pretext of “following up”.

 These leads are neither interested nor a particularly ideal fit for your product.
 They have not shown considerable interest and they do not fit your usual target account archetype.

 How to handle these leads: this is where it may make sense deleting these leads from your database and disqualifying them.
-This is something that can be done vastly more efficiently through CRM data cleanup tools and automation.
+To accomplish this more efficiently, it’s worth looking at some CRM data cleanup tools and automation.